bradfordcondon/thj-wiki/content/progression.md

 Found in Soluseks Eye, this is a Dragon that will challenge you with his Fire Breath attack.
 {{</details>}}
 {{<details title="Lady Vox">}}
-Found in Permafrost, Lady Vox is a challenging dragon fight to not only get to, but also compete with her Complete Heal
+Found in Permafrost, Lady Vox is a challenging Dragon fight to not only get to, but also compete with her Complete Heal.
 {{</details>}}
 {{<details title="Phinigel Autoropos">}}
 Found in Kedge Keep, Phinigel will require waterbreathing and strategies to overcome his seahorse guards and wizard spells.